 Water, to treat or not to treat?
 The decision process involved

-There are a few rules that can be applied to assess if water should be treated.
-In general, on day walks that start from home or a base such as a caravan park near the walk area, take all water from a tap.
-Day walks like this are often close to farms, houses, mines or other places that make the water quality questionable.
-Also, on most day walks there’s no need to collect water on the trip.
-The exception is a day walk when it’s hot.
-Ask the leader about water collection.
+There is no practical way to be sure if the water is safe to drink, so if in doubt treat it.
+In general, on day walks that start from home and built up areas take all water you need from a tap.
+Day walks are often close to farms, houses, mines or other places that mean the water is likely contaminated.
+Also, on most day walks it is easy enough to carry enough water for the day.
+The exception of longer day walks especially when it’s hot.
+You may need to plan for water collection and treatment.

-On overnight and longer walks, it’s probable that water will be of a higher quality.
-Nearly all remote places have good water.
-As the number of people walking or travelling through the region increases, so does the chance of water being polluted.
+On overnight and longer walks, it’s probable that water will be of a higher quality, but again there is no way to be sure.
+As the number of people walking or travelling through the remote areas increases, so does the chance of water being polluted by human waste.
 For example, parts of Tasmania’s Overland Track have water pollution, from human wastes.
-Provided there are no more campsites, tracks, huts or other potential pollutant sources, further upstream, going upstream from campsites will usually be enough.
-Huts have long been associated with poor-quality water.
-The remedy is to get water well away from the hut, and upstream.
-Rivers and creeks that are flowing strongly are usually safe, as are ponds in off-track areas.
+Some people choose to drink straight from creeks where there are no more campsites, tracks, huts or other potential pollutant sources, upstream.
+The risk of getting sick whilst in remote areas comes with significant consequences, generally best to err on the side of caution and treat the water.

 Individual health and immune strength is also a factor: everyone’s immune system is different, and tolerance levels to pathogen contaminants vary.
-Diseases that affect the immune system like HIV and diabetes mean that infected people may be more susceptible to pathogens.
+Diseases that affect the immune system like HIV and diabetes mean that some people may be much more susceptible to pathogens.
 Pregnant women are also at higher risk.
-Therefore, individuals who are immunocompromised (i.e. an impaired immune system) would be wise to treat all water, even in wilderness areas where the risk of contamination is low.
+Therefore, individuals who are immunocompromised (i.e. an impaired immune system) would be wise to take extra precaution and treat all water and to speak with their doctor about the best methods for them.
 Likewise, overseas travellers often don’t risk drinking the same water supplies as locals because their immune systems have not had time to build adequate resistance.
 This is often why travellers are advised to drink bottled water only.

 But while the body can fight some pathogens to some degree, it’s a different story for some materials that can accumulate in the body.
-Long-term use of water contaminated with heavy metals can have severe health implications because the metals can bind to cellular matter and interfere with essential processes2.
+Long-term use of water contaminated with heavy metals can have severe health implications because the metals can bind to cellular matter and interfere with essential processes[note]Landis, WG; Sofield, RM; Yu, M-H (2000).
+Introduction to Environmental Toxicology: Molecular Substructures to Ecological Landscapes.
+4th: CRC Press[/note].
 Heavy metals have carcinogenic properties and can interfere with respiratory and circulatory systems.
-Unlike water sources that are pathogen-infected, water sources that contain heavy metals cannot easily be treated to make them safe in the field and should therefore be avoided unless in an emergency.
+Unlike water sources that are pathogen-infected, water sources that contain heavy metals cannot easily be treated to make them safe in the field and should, therefore, be avoided unless in an emergency.